 Breakfast is often called the most important meal of the day.
 This meal is often heavily connected to a country’s traditions and can tell you much about it.
 Breakfast around the world offers a window into different cultures and regional variations.

 While breakfast around the world may not be the rich, heavy meals they once were, they are still an important way of getting your day started off right.
-To explore this, here are 35 delicious breakfast dishes around the world:
+To explore this, here are 35 delicious breakfast food ideas and breakfast dishes around the world:

 1. Brazil

 Breakfast is not the biggest meal of the day in Brazil.
+It is more of a simpler meal compared to any other part of the world.
 This is reflected in the Portuguese word for breakfast, café da manhã, which literally means “morning coffee”.
-Strong coffee is usually accompanied with dishes like pão de queijo (cheese flavoured rolls), ham, cheese, pao frances (small loaves of bread eaten with butter), or fruits like papayas.
+The most important part of the morning ritual is a cup of strong coffee.
+Strong coffee is usually accompanied by dishes like pão de queijo (cheese-flavored rolls), ham, cheese, pao frances (small loaves of bread eaten with butter), fruits like papayas or any other seasonal fruit.

 2. Cambodia

-A popular Cambodian breakfast is kuy teav.
+A popular Cambodian breakfast is kuy teav which has taken great influence from Chinese cuisine.
 This rice noodle soup is made with pork or beef broth, along with shallots, garlic, and herbs.
-It is served with pork or fish balls, chilli paste, and half a lime.
+Other ingredients like bean-sprout, vegetables, dry onion are added to make the dish tastier.
+It is served with pork or fish balls, chili paste, soya sauce and half a lime.

 Also read: 13 Cambodian dishes you must try.